elvin2words/my_website/README.md

 # Elvin Mazwimairi Portfolio Site

 ## Overview

-This project is a personal portfolio website for Elvin Mazwimairi, showcasing different aspects of his professional identity.
+This project is a personal portfolio website for Elvin Mazwimairi, showcasing different aspects of my professional identity.
 It's built as a single-page application with React on the frontend and a minimal Express backend.
 The site has multiple sections that represent different facets of the individual's identity: Electrical Engineer, Systems Developer, Artistic Designer, Technopreneur, and Human Being.

 ## User Preferences